yinmingjun/jsWorkFlow/README.md

 View the code in activies folder for detail intormation.

 ## Running in Client Side
 	* Include the "jsoop.js" into html file.
-You can find it in npm 'jsoop' module.
 	* Include the "jsworkflow_browser.js" into html file.
 	* Access 'jsWorkFlow' namespace by 'jsoop.ns('jsWorkFlow')

+You can find "jsoop.js" file in npm 'jsoop' module.

 ## Using Samples